sirprize/dojo-data-model/readme.md

         code: invalid-input | not-found | forbidden | unknown-error
     }

-In case of `invalid-input`, the error details are to be found in `todoModel.getErrorModel()` which itself is an instance of `dojo-data-model/DataModel`:
+In case of `invalid-input`, the error details are to be found in `todoModel.getErrorModel()` which returns an instance of `dojo-data-model/DataModel`:

     {
         task: 'Input required'